-1. Research the history of racial injustice against people who live/lived where you live (Indigenous, Black, Asian American, Latino, immigrants, others).
+- Research the history of racial injustice against people who live/lived where you live (Indigenous, Black, Asian, European, Latinx, immigrants, others).
 Consider how this impacts your present-day community.
 If there are museums or other places you can visit in your community that focus on this heritage, consider going with a friend or two.
-Then process together and with God.

-2. Select one truth or observation from this session and pass it on this week.
+Then process together and with God. - Select one truth or observation from this session and pass it on this week.

-(04:00) This session has given us a lot to think about, especially revealing structures and policies and systems that have harmed Black people and other people of color.
-It has also given us lots to pray about.
+(04:00) This session has given us lots to pray about.
 In Romans 12, Paul encourages us to bless those who persecute us, to try to live in harmony with all people, and "rejoice with those who rejoice; mourn with those who mourn" (Romans 12:15, NIV).

-Take one or two minutes of silence just to process.
+Take one or two minutes of silence.
 As the Holy Spirit leads, mourn-for yourselves, for our society, or for others.
 Also ask the Holy Spirit if there's anything you need to ask forgiveness for, or anyone you should forgive.
 Then close with this prayer for healing racism.